 9.1 Payments made via an In-App Transaction will be received by AVL.
 We will hold the amount received from the buyer until the expiry of the period of 48 hours commencing from the start time of the event for which a Sale Item has been purchased (the “Challenge Period”).
 After the expiry of the Challenge Period, the payment, less any commissions owed to AVL where applicable, will be transferred to the seller unless there has been a Challenge (as defined in clause 9.4) by the buyer.

-9.2 You acknowledge that payment processing services are provided by a third party, Paypal.
+9.2 You acknowledge that payment processing services are provided by a third party, PayPal.
 You warrant that you have appropriate authority to use the payment card details which you input.
-By inputting your debit or credit card information, you agree to use of that information by Paypal for the purpose of processing your payment.
+By inputting your debit or credit card information, you agree to use of that information by PayPal for the purpose of processing your payment.

-9.3 Your card details will be stored securely by Paypal.
+9.3 Your card details will be stored securely by PayPal.
 AVL does not store your payment card details on its systems, nor does AVL share your personal details with third parties, save as set out in our Privacy Policy.

 9.4 If the buyer is unhappy with the Sale Item for any reason, including, without limitation, because the Sale Item is not delivered on time or the buyer reasonably suspects that the Sale Item is fraudulent, the buyer must inform AVL by emailing report@dingoapp.co.uk (a “Challenge”) immediately and no later than the expiry of the Challenge Period.
 AVL will investigate the Challenge in accordance with clause 9.